Update (September 19):

 Anyone who hasn’t yet spoken with White Rock RCMP is asked to contact investigators at 778-593-3600.

 White Rock RCMP are hoping the public can help determine the circumstances of an early-morning assault that took place last Friday.
-It happened on the same night that two other assaults, including one that took the life of a Surrey man, occurred.
+It happened on the same night that another assault, one that took the life of a Surrey man, occurred.